- American Physical Society Sites

 Bardeen, Cooper, and Schrieffer were awarded the Nobel Prize in 1972 for their theory of superconductivity.
 This was Bardeen’s second Nobel Prize in physics–his first was shared with William Shockley and Walter Brattain for the transistor in 1956.

-This year marks the 50th anniversary of the BCS theory.
-The theory works for conventional superconductors, but does not explain the high temperature superconductors first discovered 20 years ago, so puzzles still remain.
+The BCS theory works for conventional superconductors, but does not explain the high temperature superconductors first discovered 20 years ago, so puzzles still remain.
 However, BCS theory has had an impact far beyond superconductivity, as scientists have found states analogous to the BCS superconductor in astrophysics and nuclear physics.

 APS encourages the redistribution of the materials included in this newspaper provided that attribution to the source is noted and the materials are not truncated or changed.